gholler-sopra/hydrator-plugins/transform-plugins/docs/CSVParser-transform.md

 -------------
 **format:** Specifies the format of the CSV Record the input should be parsed as.

-**delimiter:** Custom delimiter to be used for parsing the fields.
-The custom delimiter can only be specified by selecting the option 'Custom' from the format drop-down.
-In case of null, defaults to ",".

 **field:** Specifies the input field that should be parsed as a CSV Record.
 Input records with a null input field propagate all other fields and set fields that would otherwise be parsed by the CSVParser to null.